• Excited About Everything

 First Year in the Garden

 I started gardening in March with no experience.
 I thought I’d learn how to grow plants.
 It turned out to be more about building systems that make plants grow.
-By the end of the season, the biggest shift wasn’t yield or technique.
-It was how I think about the work.
-Soil, water,… [more]
+By the end of the season, my biggest learning is that soil, water, layout, timing, and restraint matter more than any single plant.… [more]

 Recent Photos